ficonsulting/RInno/cran-comments.md

 ## This update
-* adds support for flexdashboards
+* fixes bugs in the GitHub continuous installation methodology
-* improves the stability of shiny app start up sequence
+* improves the way RInno handles icons and txt files used to build installation packages

 ## Test environments
 * local OS Windows 7 x64, R 3.4.1